Swinford, Oxfordshire

 Swinford in the English county of Oxfordshire is a hamlet in the civil parish of Cumnor.
 It lies on the road between Eynsham and Farmoor (B4044) on the south bank of the River Thames.
-The Swinford Toll Bridge carrying the B4044 crosses the River Thames here.
+The grade II* listed Swinford Toll Bridge carrying the B4044 crosses the River Thames here.
 In 1974 it was transferred from Berkshire to the county of Oxfordshire.